forestmonster/rsmf-browser/README.md

 - Browse messages by time period
 - Search through messages and attachments
 - View and download attachments
-- Modern, responsive UI that mimics Slack's interface
+- Responsive UI that sort of looks like Slack's interface

 ## Prerequisites